imDarshanGK/Functions/README.md

-# Function with return with-arguments
+# Function with return with arguments
 Function with return with arguments

 program 1: squaare and cube